svenkreiss/pysparkling/README.rst

 pysparkling
 ===========

-  A native Python implementation of Spark's RDD interface.
-The primary objective to remove the dependency on the JVM and Hadoop.
+Pysparkling provides a faster, more responsive way to develop programs for PySpark.
+It enables code intended for Spark applications to execute entirely in Python, without incurring the overhead of initializing and passing data through the JVM and Hadoop.
+Pysparkling implements Spark's RDD interface in pure Python, so that pysparkling's Context and RDD objects function as drop-in replacements for SparkContext and RDDs in PySpark.
 The focus is on having a lightweight and fast implementation for small datasets at the expense of some data resilience features and some parallel processing features.
-  It is a drop-in replacement for PySpark's SparkContext and RDD.

 Use case: you have a pipeline that processes 100k input documents and converts them to normalized features.
 They are used to train a local scikit-learn classifier.
 The preprocessing is perfect for a full Spark task.
 Now, you want to use this trained classifier in an API endpoint.
 Assume you need the same pre-processing pipeline for a single document per API call.
 This does not have to be done in parallel, but there should be only a small overhead in initialization and preferably no dependency on the JVM.
 This is what ``pysparkling`` is for.

 .. image:: https://badge.fury.io/py/pysparkling.svg
     :target: https://pypi.python.org/pypi/pysparkling/